ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

    All existing rules outside of TH on binding/name resolution are retaken to act independently per stage.
    (i.e. identifiers in stage *n* resolve to bindings in stage *n*, all syntax in the rule is parameterized with the stage.)
    The top level is always stage 0.
-   A consequence of the above is all non-TH syntax in isx also stage 0.
+   A consequence of the above is all non-TH syntax in is also stage 0.

 2. Redefine quoting and splicing as acting on adjacent stages.
 Specifically, quoting quotes code from the next stage:
    ::